Milling Bean Flour

 Lima Bean Flour & Black Bean Flour

-Pretty much any dried beans will do.
+Pretty much any dried bean will do

 Light colored beans have a milder flavor, better for baked goods and light colored gravies and stews.